JoaoLopesF/RemoteDebug/README.md

 // Initialize the telnet server of RemoteDebug

 Debug.begin("Telnet_HostName"); // Initiaze the telnet server - this name is used in MDNS.begin

 // OR

 Debug.begin(HOST_NAME); // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin

 // OR

+Debug.begin(HOST_NAME, PORT); // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin

+// OR

+Debug.begin(HOST_NAME, startingDebugLevel); // Initiaze the telnet server - HOST_NAME is the used in

+// OR

-Debug.begin(HOST_NAME, startingDebugLevel); // Initiaze the telnet server - HOST_NAME is the used in MDNS.begin and set the initial debug level
+Debug.begin(HOST_NAME, PORT, startingDebugLevel); // Initiaze the telnet server - HOST_NAME is the used in

+// Options

 Debug.setResetCmdEnabled(true); // Enable the reset command
-//Debug.showTime(true); // To show time

 // Debug.showProfiler(true); // To show profiler - time between messages of Debug

 ```